axpolik/claude-code-d365fo-mcp/README.md

 ## Design decisions

-**Why is this proxy necessary?** (Why not connect directly via HTTP?)

-While the Model Context Protocol (MCP) officially supports HTTP transport (via Server-Sent Events - SSE), connecting Claude Code directly to a remote Dynamics 365 F&O MCP server isn't straightforward.
-This proxy bridges the gap by solving three main architectural constraints:

-### 1. No native support for dynamic HTTP headers (Authentication)
-Claude Code's configuration relies on static setups.
-Connecting to D365 F&O requires dynamically injecting an `Authorization: Bearer <token>` header into the requests.
-Claude Code currently lacks a built-in mechanism to dynamically fetch an Entra ID (Azure AD) token and inject it into the HTTP headers on the fly.

-### 2. Token Expiration (Entra ID)
-Even if you could hardcode a Bearer token into the Claude Code configuration, Entra ID access tokens typically expire within 60-90 minutes.
-A static configuration would lead to `401 Unauthorized` errors after an hour of work.
-This Node.js proxy solves this by dynamically fetching and managing valid tokens via the Azure CLI in the background.

-### 3. Claude Code's `stdio` design
-Claude Code is primarily a developer CLI tool designed to interact with local resources.
-It natively prefers spawning MCP servers as local child processes communicating over `stdio`.

-**The Solution:** This proxy acts as an adapter.
-From Claude Code's perspective, it's just a simple local script running via `stdio`.
-From D365 F&O's perspective, it's a properly authenticated HTTP/SSE client making requests with valid Bearer tokens.

 **Why Azure CLI for auth?** The D365 MCP server needs Azure AD tokens.
 Using `az account get-access-token` is the path of least resistance — no client secrets to manage, no app registrations to create, just your existing `az login` session.
 It works with MFA, conditional access, all of that.

 **Why refresh tokens every 45 min?** Azure AD tokens expire after roughly 60–75 minutes.
 The proxy refreshes proactively every 45 min so you don't get random failures in the middle of a conversation.

-**Why handle SSE?** D365 sometimes responds with `text/event-stream` instead of plain JSON.
+**Why handle SSE by proxy?** D365 sometimes responds with `text/event-stream` instead of plain JSON.
 The proxy handles both transparently — you don't need to worry about it.

 ## About the ClientID